Karl Etta Eyong

-Karl Edouard Blaise Etta Eyong (born 14 October 2003) is a Cameroonian footballer who plays as either a midfielder or a forward for La Liga club Levante and the Cameroon national team.
+Karl Edouard Blaise Etta Eyong (born 14 October 2003) is a Cameroonian professional footballer who plays as either a midfielder or a forward for La Liga club Levante and the Cameroon national team.

 Club career

 Early career

-Born in Douala, Etta Eyong began his career with local side Ecole de Football Galactique before joining the youth sides of Cádiz in January 2022.
+Born in Douala, Etta Eyong began his career with local side Galactique before joining the youth sides of Cádiz in January 2022.
 Upon arriving, he featured for the Juvenil squad before making his senior debut with the Fundación Cádiz squad in the Tercera Andaluza.

 Cádiz

-Promoted to the reserves ahead of the 2022–23 season, Etta Eyong was mainly a backup option before being converted to a forward in the 2023–24 campaign and starting to score in a regular basis.
+Promoted to the reserves ahead of the 2022–23 season, Etta Eyong was mainly a backup option before being converted to a forward in the 2023–24 campaign and starting to score on a regular basis.
 He made his first team – and La Liga – debut on 19 January 2024, coming on as a second-half substitute for Sergi Guardiola in a 1–0 away loss against Alavés.

 Villarreal

 On 29 August 2024, Etta Eyong signed a three-year contract with another reserve team, Villarreal B in Primera Federación.
 On 20 April 2025, he made his La Liga debut with the first team in a 2–2 draw against Real Sociedad.
 A few weeks later, on 10 May, he netted his maiden goal in a 1–0 away win over Girona.